 If you’re a client who's in the middle of, or has recently completed Mindbloom's introductory program “The Basics,” you may be wondering what comes next in your healing journey.
-Some clients are content with the progress they’ve gained after just four sessions.
+Some clients are content with the progress they’ve gained after just six sessions.
 Others finish their first program wanting to explore specific focuses for extended treatment.

 As you look forward, you may notice that there are still some areas of your life that you’d like to work on.
 Many clients ask if there is a path to continue doing their work in the powerful container of ketamine therapy.

 Fortunately, there is!
-There are a number of secondary Mindbloom programs you can choose from, designed to focus specifically on unblocking different areas of your life.
+There are a number of continuing Mindbloom® programs you can choose from, designed to focus specifically on unblocking different areas of your life.
 These programs are all created by our expert team of psychedelic therapy and mental health professionals.

-All programs at Mindbloom share the same structure, which you may have already experienced in The Basics program.
+All programs at Mindbloom® share a similar structure, which you may have already experienced in The Basics program.

 Each program has six personalized ketamine sessions, paired with expertly-curated preparation and integration content.
 This programming solidifies and implements the experiences you have within sessions, and helps to make progress on your intentions.

-Mindbloom’s secondary programs maintain this structure.
+Mindbloom’s continuing programs maintain this structure.
 To learn more about the specific themes that each program addresses and explores, keep reading.

 Going Deeper is the next evolution of The Basics with Dr. Casey Paleos, the first program you may have completed with Mindbloom.
 Using the psychedelic therapy foundation introduced in The Basics, join Dr. Paleos as you dive further into understanding the neuroscience and experiential toolkit of working with ketamine.